-Earn up to 125,000 bonus points and two free nights with these Marriott credit cards | CNN Underscored
+Earn up to 75,000 bonus points or three free nights with these Marriott credit cards | CNN Underscored

 Marriott Boundless credit card benefits

-If you’re looking for a personal credit card with a relatively low annual fee, the sign-up bonus on the Marriott Bonvoy Boundless card is almost as good as the business card.
-The 125,000 bonus points are worth $1,000 based on The Points Guy’s valuations, and the Free Night Award can be used at any Marriott property with a redemption level of 50,000 points or less, which opens up a ton of options.
+If you’re looking for a personal credit card with a relatively low annual fee, the sign-up bonus on the Marriott Bonvoy Boundless card does away with points entirely.
+The three free nights can be used at any Marriott property with a redemption level of 50,000 points or less, which opens up a ton of options.

 In addition to the sign-up bonus, there are many other benefits that get extended to Marriott Boundless card holders, making this a nice card to hold onto year after year if you plan to stay at Marriott hotels on a regular basis when travel returns to normal.